JexVexHex/Relearn-Python/Readme.md

 ## Description

-This are my files following an quick introductory Python course:
+This are my files following a quick introductory Python course:
 [Master Python Basics in Just 1 Hour](https://youtu.be/UBkFTCVRtNA?si=lA6_xji6nOziqS2-)

 ## Table of Contents